 You’ve probably heard of carpal tunnel syndrome before, but do you know what it is?
 It is often identified by numbness, tingling, and weakness in the thumb, index, or middle finger.
 Carpal tunnel syndrome involves issues with the hands and wrists.
 It is becoming increasingly common due to the frequent use of mobile devices and computers.

-Learn more about this commonly diagnosed syndrome and how chiropractic can help with the symptoms of CTS.
+Read on to learn more about this common syndrome and how chiropractic can help with CTS symptoms.

 What is CTS?